 Any spot from which one can watch the 12-foot-tall, 6-ton ball drop above Times Square is a coveted one.
 But a spot where you don't have to jockey with the millions that throng the area?
 Many people spend thousands for that -- but the cozy, 43-room Casablanca Hotel makes it possible at a fraction of the cost.
-The hotel doesn't offer rooms with a view, but at 11:45 p.m. the staff gathers guests and heads to the hotel's roof, which affords a perfect view of the 12 o'clock ball drop.
+The hotel doesn't offer rooms with a view, but at 11:45 p.m. the staff gathers guests and heads to the hotel's roof, which affords a perfect view of the 12 o'clock ball drop

 This 1,949-room behemoth in the middle of Times Square could not be more centrally located for the festivities (and scurrying home afterwards to warm up).
 Some rooms have views of the ball drop, though they can cost over 1,000 dollars a night.
 For everyone else, the hotel often hosts a New Year's Eve

 The young and young at heart are drawn to the trendy vibe of the W Times Square, perfectly situated for those braving the Times Square cold on December 31.
 The hotel's suites and some of its corner rooms overlook the cheering crowds on Broadway

 A luxurious New Year's Eve awaits at the Carlyle, which spoils guests with classically decorated rooms and formal, white-gloved service.
-The Carlyle is perfect for a classy evening, or for well-heeled runners who want to be just steps from the starting line of the New York Road Runner's annual four-mile Midnight Run.
+The Carlyle is perfect for a classy evening, or for well-heeled runners who want to be within walking distance from the starting line of the New York Road Runner's annual four-mile Midnight Run.
 A costume parade and dancing precedes the Central Park

 is not for the light of wallet -- prices start at $2,500 per person.
 So what exactly do the 100 lucky guests get for that kind of money?
 Open bar access, passed hors d'oeuvres, a 5-course dinner, wine pairings, dancing and an incomparable view.